-Is there ever a situation that requires a knee arthroscope?
+Is there ever a situation that requires a knee arthroscopy?

-Yes – knee arthroscope still has its place.
-In an acute meniscal tear due to a one off twisting incident – where the torn flap continues to get caught in the joint severely limiting the movement of your knee joint – then you typically do need an arthroscope performed to cut the torn piece out.
+Yes – knee arthroscopy still has its place.
+In an acute meniscal tear due to a one off twisting incident – where the torn flap continues to get caught & severely limit the movement of your knee joint – then you typically do need an arthroscopy performed to cut the torn piece out.
 If you are in doubt as to whether this applies to you, then you can book a FREE assessment with one of our expert physiotherapists to get some specific advice for your situation.

 Adrian Quinn (Member APA)